Q. Who is eligible to apply for Rise & Shine?

 A. We encourage parents who are interested in applying to Rise & Shine to attend a virtual open house information session to learn more about the process.

-To apply, complete and submit the online application (which will be available soon on our website).
+To apply, complete and submit the online application.

 You will then be invited to an interview so that you and the Rise & Shine staff can get to know each other more, and we can learn about your interest in the program.
 This will also provide an opportunity for you to ask questions.